-Before who dive deeper into the two roles, let's first explain the role of the UX designer.
+Before we start to dive deeper into the two roles, let's first explain the role of the UX designer.
 User experience (UX) design is a discipline that covers the end-to-end experience of a product.
 UX designers are responsible for understanding the target users' challenges when using a particular product and then designing an elegant solution that helps users solve those challenges.

 It just so happens that this overlaps with product managers' goals.
 It's not surprising that there's a lot of confusion where one role ends and the other begins.
 In fact, in many smaller startups, the product manager is also the UX designer.
 This person is expected to understand the market and business goals, the user needs, and the best way to prioritize features and manage a team.